zaiisao/Documentation/en/Video/product_video.md

 title: Agora Video Call Overview
 description:
 platform: All Platforms
-updatedAt: Mon Jul 13 2020 09:40:25 GMT+0800 (CST)
+updatedAt: Mon Sep 14 2020 10:34:58 GMT+0800 (CST)
 ---
 # Agora Video Call Overview
 Agora Video Call enables easy and convenient one-to-one or one-to-many calls and supports voice-only and video modes with the Agora RTC SDK.

-The difference between Agora Video Call and [Agora Live Interactive Video Streaming](https://docs.agora.io/en/Interactive%20Broadcast/product_live?platform=All%20Platforms) is:

-* Agora Video Call prioritizes smoothness and low latency.
-All users are the same role and can talk to each other freely.
-A typical scenario of an Agora Video Call is a video conference call for many persons.
-* Agora Live Interactive Video Streaming prioritizes high video quality.
-Users can be the host or audience, where only the host can talk.
-A user who wants to talk must change the role to a host.
-A typical scenario of the live interactive video streaming is an interactive online class.
+Agora Video Call is different from [Agora Live Interactive Video Streaming](https://docs.agora.io/en/Interactive%20Broadcast/product_live).
+In a video call, all users are the same role and can talk to each other freely.
+In a live video streaming, users can be the host or audience, where only the host can talk.
+For details, see this [FAQ](https://docs.agora.io/en/faq/profile_difference).

 ## Functions and scenarios